hollieegg/activitylog/README.md

 # Activity Log
 Personal Development Log for Geom99

+Task name can correspond to a single log file with detailed notes.

 ## Week 7 and 8: AWS EC2 and ArcGIS Server

 | Task Name     | Date     | Time   | Outcomes | Resources  | To Do |